kawaii-angel/SDVX-GST/README.md

 **-g: Genre folders** Seperates songs into folders depending on their in game genre, if a song has multiple genres, it will put it in both.
 (Defaults false)

-**-y: Video** Create GST as .mp4 video files instead of audio files.
+**-yt: Video** Create GST as .mp4 video files instead of audio files.
 Automatically uses the song jacket as the video.
 (Defaults false)

 **-vb: Verbose** Enables verbose ffmpeg output.
 (Defaults false)